Solvability of the Output Corridor Control Problem by Pulse-Modulated Feedback: Model feasibility analysis

 and obtain the value of $T^*$. \item[Step~4:] Calculate the bolus dose

-\item[Step~5:] Check whether the pair $(T^*,\lambda^*)$ (the dosing parameters) is within the clinically feasible range. \end{description}
+\item[Step~5:] Check whether the pair $(T^*,\lambda^*)$ (the dosing parameters) is within the clinically feasible interval. \end{description}

+In fact, the algebraic inverse of the PD function $\varphi(\cdot)$ is not necessary since the calculation of $\bar y$ from $y$ can be performed numerically.

-Calculations of $(T^*,\lambda^*)$ for all patient models in the cohort have been performed according to the procedure above, and the results are summarized in Fig.~\ref{fig:dose_T}.
-It is instructive to examine the locations of the dosing parameters for the patient models with the extreme values of $\alpha$ and $\gamma$, i.e., PIN=11,26,27.
+Calculations of $(T^*,\lambda^*)$ for all patients models in the cohort have been performed according to the procedure above and the results are summarized in Fig.~\ref{fig:dose_T}.
+It is instructive to examine the locations of the dosing parameters for the patient models with the extreme values of $\alpha$ and $\gamma$, i.e. PIN=11,26,27.
 Notably, the maximal value of $\gamma$ does not present a challenge (PIN=27) when it comes to output corridor control.
 In contrast, low values of $\alpha$ and $\gamma$ demand either excessively high drug doses or very long intervals between the dosing instants, to satisfy \eqref{eq:corridor}.
 Within the considered cohort, there is no model that yields a combination of low $\lambda^*$ and high $T^*$.
+This is also consistent with the least-squares nature of the estimator (the extended Kalman filter) employed in~\cite{SWM12} for model estimation.

 To clarify the patterns in the parameters $(\alpha, \gamma)$ resulting in infeasible patient models, the scatter plot in Fig.~\ref{fig:alpha_gamma} is repeated in Fig.~\ref{fig:alpha_gamma_classified}, but with the parameter pairs corresponding to infeasible models highlighted by filled circles.
-A common property of all the infeasible models is low values of $\gamma$, i.e. the slope of the Hill function in \eqref{eq:nonlin_NMB}.
-Apparently, a low value of $\gamma$ makes the model infeasible regardless of the value of $\alpha$.
+A common property of all the infeasible models is low values of $\gamma$, i.e. the slope of the Hill function in \eqref{eq:nonlin_NMB} being too shallow.
+Apparently, a low value of $\gamma$ makes the model infeasible no matter what the value of $\alpha$ is.
+This can be interpreted as a low patient sensitivity to the drug resulting in prohibitively high doses of atracurium required to achieve the desired effect, i.e. the output corridor defined by \eqref{eq:corridor}.
+The value of $\alpha$ is of less importance as it defines how fast the drug is eliminated from the organism.